Code-Institute-Submissions/Milestone-Project-112/README.md

 * Spinning boxes revealing membership prices and features when hover over
 * Review box showing percentages of how many people vote for each star
 * Cards showing the managers and content about the gym
-* Section showing app gor fym with small description
+* Section showing app for gym with small description

 ### Locations
 * Three images of each city, when click on the text of one it scrolls down to the part of the page where it talks about that gym